YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 ## Flowchart Language: Syntax and Semantics

-The flowchart language (modelled after the Lava HDL) has the following unique syntactic categories:
+The flowchart language, modelled after the Lava HDL [1], has the following unique syntactic categories:

 ```